rackerlabs/rackspace-whitepapers/content/email-hosting/email-fundamentals.md

     QUIT
     +OK

 As you can see, POP3 is an incredibly simple protocol.
-We just used "USER" and "PASS" to login to the service.
-The "LIST" command gives us a list of all available messages and the message size.
-"RETR" shows us the email's contents, and "DELE" immediately deletes the message from the server.
+We just used `USER` and `PASS` to log in to the service.
+The `LIST` command gives us a list of all available messages and the message size. `RETR` shows us the email's contents, and `DELE` immediately deletes the message from the server.
 POP3's primary advantages over IMAP are its simplicity and low overhead.

-### IMAP - message access
+### IMAP message access

 IMAP is a far superior protocol to POP3 in most ways.
 Rather than mimicking the behavior of a snail-mail post office, IMAP operates more like a personal secretary, storing and retrieving information for the user as required.
-IMAP is capable of storing more than just mail as well, with various MUAs being capable of storing contacts or calendaring information also.
-Typically though, IMAP is used predominately for email only.
+IMAP is capable of storing more than just mail as well, with various MUAs being capable of storing contacts or calendar information.
+Typically, IMAP is used predominately for email only.
 Here's an example session.

     # telnet localhost 143
     Trying 127.0.0.1...